YourLongevityPath

 What Specifically Accelerates Cellular Aging?

-The mechanisms through which cleaning products accelerate biological aging can be grouped into six key pathways:
+The mechanisms through which cleaning products accelerate biological aging can be grouped into six key pathways.
+These overlap significantly with the core mechanisms described in longevity research:

 Oxidative stress.
 VOCs, QACs, and phthalates promote the production of reactive oxygen species, which damage DNA, proteins, and lipids.
 Oxidative stress is one of the best-researched drivers of telomere shortening and epigenetic aging (Bianchi et al., 2024).